abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 and answer any questions that arise.
 I try to make sure a different person is doing this each lesson.
 View our etherpad [here](https://abostroem.etherpad.mozilla.org/2015-01-03-aas).
+[I've had mixed success with etherpad use in workshops.
+I think this one was sort of in the middle but overall it was very good to have.
+People seemed to appreciate the notes in there, and it was also useful as a shared copy/paste.
+A few people asked good questions in the etherpad but not as many as I like to see. --Erik]

 ## Day 1

 On day 1 Matt Davis taught the shell in the morning.
 Astronomers generally have experience in the shell and as a result after a brief survey of the room Matt was able to start the shell at lesson 5 on loops.
-Even those students less familiar with the shell were able to follow along writing commands.
+Even those students less familiar with the shell were able to follow along.

 Erik spent most of the rest of the day teaching Python.
 This group was mostly made up of people who had programmed before in another language and some who